davidstutz/bootstrap-multiselect/README.md

 * Include documentation for new options and features to avoid undocumented features.
 * Add a thorough description to every pull request - so I am able to understand the purpose of the pull request.
-* Have a look at the code as to keep the code as comprehensible and coherent as possible (concerning code style, indentation etc. ...).
+* Have a look at the code as to keep the code as comprehensible and coherent as possible (concerning code style, indentation etc. ...) - **a tab should resemble four whitespaces**.
 * Add comments to your code - to help me understand the committed code.
 * Add a single pull request per fix or feature you add.

+## Contributors

+For a full list of contributors see [https://github.com/davidstutz/bootstrap-multiselect/graphs/contributors](https://github.com/davidstutz/bootstrap-multiselect/graphs/contributors).

 ## License